RosettaCommons/documentation/application_documentation/analysis/ddg-monomer.md

 Metadata
 ========

-Author: Andrew Leaver-Fay and Elizabeth Kellogg
+Authors: Andrew Leaver-Fay and Elizabeth Kellogg

+Initially released in Rosetta3.3

-The documentation was last updated March 26th, 2015, by Shane Ó Conchúir.
-Questions about this documentation should be directed to David Baker: (dabaker@u.washington.edu).
+The documentation was last updated August 13th, 2025, by Rachel Clune.
+Questions about this documentation should be directed to the Rosetta Commons Slack (how_do_i_do_x, documentation, or debugging depending on the question) or a new [Issue] (https://github.com/RosettaCommons/rosetta/issues) or [Discussion] (https://github.com/RosettaCommons/rosetta/discussions).

+_Note_: ThermoMPNN is a machine learning method that can be used to calculate the ddG of mutation, for benchmarking information see this [article](https://www.pnas.org/doi/10.1073/pnas.2314853121) by H. Dieckhaus, et al. It is known within the Commons to perform better than ddg\_monomer in many situations, consider if this is a better tool for your application.

 Code and Demo
 =============